vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 comprises of 32 chapters as "Muppachirandivai".
 5. In the Anushasana Bhaga and in the Nigamanadhikara

 there is no reference to this section.

-Essence of Srimad Rahasyatraya Saram

 6.

 In the verses of Adhikara Sangraha, "Ennuyir tandalittavarai saranampukku" is not included in the scheme of 'Andadi'.